FAQs

-How many letters of inquiry and grant proposals do you review each year?
+How many letters of intent and grant proposals do you review each year?

 What is a nonprofit?
 What is a 501(c)(3)?